 Your shares are counted as present at the Annual Meeting if you attend the meeting and vote in person or if you return a properly executed proxy by mail.
-For us to hold our meeting, holders of a majority of the voting power of our outstanding shares of common stock and preferred stock as of the close of business on March 30, 2023, must be present in person or by proxy at the Annual Meeting.
+For us to hold our meeting, holders of a majority of the voting power of our outstanding shares of common stock and preferred stock as of the close of business on March 28, 2024, must be present in person or by proxy at the Annual Meeting.
 This is referred to as a "quorum."
 Votes withheld and abstentions will be counted for purposes of establishing a quorum at the Annual Meeting.
-Broker non-votes, if any, will not be counted for purposes of establishing a quorum at the effect of abstentions, withhold votes and broker non-votes?" below)
+Broker non-votes, if any, will not be counted for purposes of establishing a quorum at the Annual meeting (see "What is the effect of abstentions, withhold votes and broker non-votes?" below)